Meditation Techniques -

 Second Approach

 Guided meditation may take the form of positive affirmations (mantras) or involve the use of sweet, calming, melodious and emotional music which may be either instrumental or vocal.
+You may be asked to repeatedly affirm that:

 “The breath I am taking in is re-energizing me.”